opensite-ai/svg-loader/README.md

 ```

 ## Lazy Loading
 You can also lazy load icons by using `data-loading=lazy`.
 This will make icon not load until it's about to enter the viewport.
-For lazy loading, `external-svg-loader` uses [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
+For lazy loading, `@page-speed/svg-loader` uses [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

 ```html
 <svg